Allied health to assist with the ageing experience

 Conditions like dementia or strokes can have a huge effect on memory, speech and language, which can impact an older person’s ability to communicate with others.

-Speech pathologists can assess a person for communication and swallowing difficulties and provide management and treatment plans for aged care facilities to follow.
+Speech pathologists can assess a person for communication and swallowing difficulties and provide management and treatment plans for aged care home workers to follow.

 They can prescribe special strategies and exercises for an individual to assist with swallowing problems or even make changes to their diet to assist with eating safely.

-For more information about speech pathologists’ role in aged care, read our article on the Aged Care Guide.
+For more information about speech pathologists’ role in aged care, read about the role of speech pathology in aged care.

-What allied health service do you believe you will benefit from while receiving aged care services?
-Let us know in the comments below.
+What allied health service would you benefit from while receiving aged care services?

 Related content: